Wellers0n/upload/README.md

 - Enter in the folder `cd 4fun-upload/`
 - To install project dependency: `yarn`

-## API Docs

-Visit [http://localhost:3001/docs/](http://localhost:3001/docs/) for more information about the documentation

 ## Init database

 ### init docker-componse (postgres)